 Posts tagged as "Nuget"

-Some best practices for posting to the Episerver Nuget feed
+Some best practices for posting to the Optimizely Nuget feed

-Episerver posts all updates for it's products to the Episerver Nuget feed.
-This feed is an invaluable resource if you are an Episerver developer and is the same feed where community submitted packages can be found too.
-Heck I even created a Episerver Nuget Feed Explorer to explore what's on the feed.
-Episerver encourages community contributions and appreciates all the effort that goes into the packages.
+Optimizely posts all updates for it's products to the Optimizely Nuget feed.
+This feed is an invaluable resource if you are an Optimizely developer and is the same feed where community submitted packages can be found too.
+Heck I even created a Optimizely Nuget Feed Explorer to explore what's on the feed.
+Optimizely encourages community contributions and appreciates all the effort that goes into the packages.
 However it's worth nothing that when uploading a package it is moderated before being released onto the feed to ensure the quality of the package.
 So there are things to bear in mind when creating a package I have summarised below.

 Creating an Episerver Nuget Feed Explorer